 By Meng Yong, China

-In December 2012, several brothers and sisters and I drove to a place to spread the gospel, and ended up being reported by wicked people.
+In December 2012, several brothers and sisters and I drove to a place to spread the, and ended up being reported by wicked people.
 Not long after, the county government deployed officers from the criminal police brigade, national security forces, the anti-drug squad, armed police forces, and the local police station, to come around in more than 10 police vehicles to arrest us.
 When a brother and I were just about to drive away, four policemen ran over quickly and cut off our car.
 One of them pulled out the car key and ordered us to stay in the car and not move.
 By then, I saw that seven or eight policemen wielding batons were furiously beating another brother, and that brother had already been beaten to the point that he was unable to move.
 I could not help but be filled with righteous indignation and rushed out of the car, trying to stop their violence, but the policemen held me back.
 Later, they took us to the police station, and our car was also impounded.

 After nine o’clock that night, two criminal policemen came to interrogate me.
 When they saw that they could not get any useful information out of me, they grew flustered and exasperated, gnashing their teeth in anger as they cursed: “Damn it, we’ll take care of you later!”
 They then locked me in the interrogation waiting room.
 At 11:30 p.m., they took me into a room without surveillance cameras.
 I had a feeling they were going to use violence against me, so I started praying to God repeatedly in my heart, begging for God to protect me.
 At this time, a police officer surnamed Jia came to interrogate me: “Have you been in a Volkswagen Jetta in these last few days?”
 I answered no, and he furiously yelled: “Other people have already seen you, and yet you still deny it?”
 After saying it, he slapped me viciously across the face.
 All I felt was the burning pain on my cheek.
 He then roared loudly: “Let’s see how tough you are!”
 He picked up a wide belt as he spoke and kept whipping it across my face, I don’t know how many times I was whipped, but I could not help but scream out in pain time and time again.
 Upon seeing this, they pulled the belt around my mouth.
 A few policemen then put a quilt over my body before beating me furiously with their batons, only stopping when they became too tired to catch their breath.
 I had been beaten so badly that my head was spinning and my body hurt like every bone had scattered apart.
 At the time I did not know why they were beating me up in this way, but later on I found out that they had put a quilt over me to prevent the beating from leaving marks on my flesh.
 Putting me in a room without surveillance, gagging my mouth, and covering me with a quilt—it was all because they were afraid that their wicked deeds would be exposed.
 The Chinese Communist Party police are so treacherous and vicious!
 When the four of them got tired from beating me, they changed to another method to torture me: Two policemen twisted one of my arms back and forcefully tugged it upward, while another two policemen lifted my other arm over the shoulder to the back and pulled it down hard.
 (They called this type of torture method “Carrying a Sword on the Back,” which an average person would not be able to endure at all.)
 But my two hands could not be pulled together no matter what, so they drove a vicious knee into my arm.
 All I heard was a “click,” and my two arms felt like they had been torn off.
 It hurt so much that I nearly expired.
 It did not take long for me to lose sensation in both my hands.
 This was still not enough for them to give up, so they ordered me to squat on the floor to add to my suffering.
 I was in so much pain that my whole body broke out in a cold sweat, my head was ringing, and my consciousness began to grow a little blurry.
 I thought: “Over all these years in my life, I’ve never had the feeling of being unable to control my own consciousness.
 Am I about to die?”
 Later on, I really couldn’t take it anymore, so I thought of seeking relief through death.
 In that moment, the words of God enlightened me from within: “Today, most people do not have that knowledge.
 They believe that suffering is without value….
 The suffering of some people reaches an extreme, and their thoughts turn to death.
 This is not true love for God; such people are cowards, they have no perseverance, they are weak and powerless!”
 (The Word, Vol. 1.
 The Appearance and Work of God.
 Only by Experiencing Painful Trials Can You Know the Loveliness of God).
 God’s words made me suddenly awaken and realize that my way of thinking was not in line with God’s will and would only make God sad and disappointed.
 Because amid this pain and tribulation, what God wanted to see was not me seeking death, but that I could rely on God’s guidance to battle Satan, to bear witness to God, and make Satan ashamed and defeated.
 Seeking death would be falling right into Satan’s scheme, and it couldn’t be considered bearing witness for God, but would instead become a mark of shame.
 After understanding God’s intentions, I prayed to God silently: “Oh God!
 Reality has shown that my nature is too weak.
 I don’t have the will and courage to suffer for You and wanted to die just because of a bit of physical pain.
 Now I don’t want to escape it and I must stand witness and satisfy You no matter how much suffering I have to endure.
 But at this time, my body is in extreme pain and weak, and I know that it is very difficult to overcome the beatings of these demons on my own.
 Please give me more confidence and strength so that I can rely on You to defeat Satan.
 I swear on my life that I will not betray You or sell out my brothers and sisters.”
 As I repeatedly prayed to God, my heart slowly became at ease.
 The wicked police saw that I was barely breathing and were afraid they would have to bear responsibility if I died, so they came to release my handcuffs.
 But my arms had already stiffened, and the cuffs were so tight that they became very hard to undo.
 The four wicked policemen took several minutes to release the handcuffs before dragging me back to the interrogation waiting room.